Azure/LAMP/docs/Cleanup.md

 # Cleanup All Resources

-To cleanup a LAMP deployment simply delete the Resource Group that contains it.
+To cleanup a Moodle/LAMP deployment simply delete the Resource Group that contains it.
 The commands below will iterate over your workspace directory and delete all deployments.